Nasser Hospital mass graves: Discovery

 The mass graves were discovered within the hospital itself after the retreat of Israeli soldiers in April 2024.
 Local officials stated that several of the bodies were found with their hands and feet bound.
 The casualties include children and elderly women.
 Some bodies were also found buried under piles of waste.

-By 22 April, 283 bodies had been recovered from one mass grave, while rescue workers reported two additional graves had yet to be exhumed.
+By 22 April 2024, 283 bodies had been recovered from one mass grave, while rescue workers reported two additional graves had yet to be exhumed.
 42 bodies were identified.
-A spokesperson for the UN High Commissioner for Human Rights said that there were "allegedly older people, women and wounded" among the dead and others that had their hands tied and were stripped of clothes.
-A spokesman for Palestinian Civil Defense said some of the bodies found were handcuffed, shot in the head or wearing detainee uniforms.
+A spokesperson for the Office of the United Nations High Commissioner for Human Rights (OHCHR) said that there were "allegedly older people, women and wounded" among the dead and others that had their hands tied and were stripped of clothes.
+A spokesman for Palestinian Civil Defense (PCD) said some of the bodies found were handcuffed, shot in the head, or wearing detainee uniforms.
 The Civil Defense stated they believed approximately 20 people had been buried alive.
-The Palestinian civil defense said that the 283 bodies were from a temporary burial area dug during the siege.
+The PCD also said that the 283 bodies were from a temporary burial area dug during the siege.
 People were not able to access cemeteries at the time and buried the dead in the hospital yard.
 The group said that some of the casualties were from the siege and others were from the raid.

-As of 24 April 2024, medical officials stated they had recovered a total of more than 300 people, with the U.N. human rights office stating some corpses had been found naked with their hands bound.
+As of 24 April 2024, medical officials stated they had recovered a total of more than 300 people, with the OHCHR stating some corpses had been found naked with their hands bound.
 On 25 April, Palestinian journalist Akram al-Satarri reported that many of the bodies that continue to be unearthed show signs of torture, mutilation, and summary execution.
 According to Palestinian civil officials, some bodies also still had medical devices attached from their stay in the hospital.
 The three mass graves were thought to contain a total of about 700 bodies.

-According to a report by France24, based on analysis of photographs and video, the location of the exhumations is around the same area as the earlier mass burials, but there is no way to verify how many bodies were buried there prior to the Israeli withdrawal in April 2024.
-Geoconfirmed presented a similar analysis, saying that the exhumations took place at the same location as the earlier mass burials conducted by Palestinians, although they didn't exclude the possibility that the graves had been added to by Israeli forces.
+According to a report by France 24, based on analysis of photographs and video, the location of the exhumations is around the same area as the earlier mass burials, but there is no way to verify how many bodies were buried there prior to the Israeli withdrawal in April 2024.
+GeoConfirmed presented a similar analysis, saying that the exhumations took place at the same location as the earlier mass burials conducted by Palestinians, although they didn't exclude the possibility that the graves had been added to by Israeli forces.

 Reactions

+Israeli

+The Israeli Defense Forces (IDF) said the accusations of them causing the killings were "baseless and unfounded".
+The IDF said that during its operation:"In the area of Nasser Hospital, in accordance to the effort to locate hostages and missing persons, corpses buried by Palestinians in the area of Nasser Hospital were examined."